deetronix/affiliate-coupons/readme.txt

 2. Settings

 == Changelog ==

+= Version 1.6.1 (2nd March 2021) =
+* New: Added setting to link coupon titles
+* New: Added "Vendor" column to the admin coupons overview page
+* Fix: Admin notices were positioned incorrectly on the settings page
+* Updated translations .pot file
+* WordPress v5.6.2 compatibility

 = Version 1.6.0 (12th January 2021) =
 * Tweak: Refactored admin pages and applied new branding